 The committee also reviews risks that could materially affect the Company's ability to achieve strategic and operational objectives.
 The committee satisfies itself that management is addressing risks identified as significant to ATCO and that appropriate mitigation measures are implemented.
-The committee satisfies itself that each GBU has adequate systems to monitor and comply with applicable environmental legislation and conform to industry standards.
+The committee satisfies itself that each Business Unit has adequate systems to monitor and comply with applicable environmental legislation and conform to industry standards.
 The committee receives information regarding risks and significant trends and reviews the summary of our safety and environmental performance.
-The committee may seek advice from ATCO's officers who provide expertise and support for their specific areas of responsibility.
-ATCO's Chief Executive Officer reports to the Audit & Risk Committee.
+The committee may seek advice from ATCO's senior management who provide expertise and support for their specific areas of responsibility.
+ATCO's Chief Executive Officer provides regular reports to the Audit & Risk Committee. - 5.
 Designated Audit Director (DAD): Designated Audit Directors are directors of either ATCO or Canadian Utilities.
-Each DAD is assigned to one of our Global Business Units to provide oversight based on their strengths and experience in various industry sectors.
+Each DAD is assigned to one of our Business Units to provide oversight based on their strengths and experience in various industry sectors.
 The Audit & Risk Committee annually reviews the mandate of the DADs.
 DADs perform both audit and risk functions.
-DADs meet quarterly with members of their respective GBU or business unit management, and annually with internal and external auditors.
+DADs meet quarterly with senior management of their respective Business Unit, and annually with internal and external auditors.
 DADs review the financial statements and operating results quarterly, review risks twice yearly, and report on both operating results and risks to the Audit & Risk Committee.